Birmingham Central Tramways 75 Class Cable Tram

 The forty four cable cars and all but two of the fourteen accumulator cars (which had already been withdrawn in 1894) were transferred to a new company, the City of Birmingham Tramways Company Ltd., on 29th September, 1896.
 However, the cable cars continued operating until 30th June, 1911, which is when the company’s lease came to an end.

-Most of the cable trams were broken up when operations finished; however, one cable tram body is known to have survived for a number of years as a summer house in Smethwick before being donated for preservation to the Black Country Museum.
+Most of the cable trams were broken up when operations finished; however, one cable tram body is known to have survived for a number of years as a summer house in Smethwick before being donated for preservation to the Black Country Museum, where it was used for a time as a shelter.
 As the body has five window bays it is clearly from one of the cable operated tramcars and is thought to have been one of the original batch that served the Colmore Row to Hockley Brook route.

 After storing it for many years, the Black Country Museum very generously offered to donate this extremely significant vehicle to the tramway museum in 2015.
 As a representative of a fourth form of tram traction it fills an important gap in the museum’s existing collection of horse, steam and electric tramcars.
 The remains of the tramcar were removed to the museum’s off-site storage facility at the end of November 2017.

 - Type of tram